What Should You Consider for Kitchen Floors?

 Make sure that you keep function and durability a top priority in the decision making process.

-Luxury vinyl tile is ideal for those prone to making a mess in the kitchen.
-It’s durable, holds up to scratches, and is one of the most water resistant options.
+Luxury vinyl is ideal for those prone to making a mess in the kitchen.
+It’s durable, holds up to scratches, and it is waterproof, making it one of the best flooring options.
 Vinyl flooring’s protective top layer allows for ease of maintenance and makes clean-up a breeze.

-In a kitchen that gets a lot of love, laminate has 4 layers that will absorb heavy foot traffic and protects against stains, burns, and spills.
-Laminate is affordable, easy to install, and comes in a variety of styles, making it a great option.
+Laminate is a great option for a kitchen that gets a lot of love, as it has 4 layers that will absorb heavy foot traffic and protects against stains, burns, and spills.
+It is affordable, easy to install, and comes in a variety of styles, making it a great option too.

 Lastly, tile is another solid choice for your kitchen.
 It’s scratch resistant and incredibly easy to clean, but it is also very cold and does not have the softest cushioning to allow for comfort when standing for long periods of time.